threebrooks/UniversalController/README.md

 ## Installation

 ### On the RPi

+** MAKE A BACKUP OF YOUR SYSTEM ***
+Seriously, this app is alpha-stage at best.
+It patches at least one system file (the Bluetooth config), so something could go wrong.

+Ok, here's the installation procedure:

 * Attach keyboard to RetroPie (this is just for installation)
 * Drop out of RetroPie by hitting F4
 * On the command line: